ton-blockchain/docs/ecosystem/appkit/reference/appkit.mdx

 #### watchJettons

 Subscribe to jetton-balance updates for the currently selected wallet, automatically rebinding when the user connects, switches, or disconnects (use [`watchJettonsByAddress`](#watchjettonsbyaddress) for a fixed address).
+Requires a streaming provider registered for the network — call throws when none is configured.
+Use [`hasStreamingProvider`](#hasstreamingprovider) to check first.

 | Parameter | Type | Description |
 | --- | --- | --- |